OpenAI runtime authorization

-The problem with OpenAI agents today
+The problem with OpenAI tool calls

 OpenAI's function calling lets GPT models trigger real actions in your system: send emails, process payments, modify databases, call external APIs.
 The model decides what to call, generates the arguments, and your code executes it.
-There is no authorization step between the model's decision and your code's execution.
+There is no guardrail step between the model's decision and your code's execution.

 GPT models can hallucinate function arguments: wrong email addresses, inflated amounts, nonexistent table names.
 Pydantic validation catches type errors, not business logic violations.